Mode8fx/Trogdor-Reburninated/README.md

 # Trogdor Reburninated
-This project aims to be an enhanced recreation of the Homestar Runner Flash game, Trogdor.
-It is currently available for PC, Switch, Wii U, Wii, Gamecube, Vita, and PSP.
+This project aims to be an enhanced recreation of the Homestar Runner Flash game, _Trogdor_.
+It is currently available for PC, Switch, Wii U, Wii, Gamecube, 3DS, Vita, and PSP.
 This project will be released in four phases, described below.

 **Trogdor Beta (available now)**